South Devon Railway Company: The atmospheric system in use

 The dates of the first running are inconsistent between commentators, but it is possible to discern the probable sequence.

-On 25 February 1847 the first piston carriage was delivered at Exeter and at 6 pm that day it was taken as far as Turf to clear dirt and water out of the pipe.
+On 25 February 1847 the first piston carriage was delivered at Exeter and at 6 pm that day it was taken as far as the third engine house, Turf, to clear dirt and water out of the pipe.

 After this there were trips to Turf almost every day.

 Sekon records that, "The first experiment of the atmospheric system on the South Devon line was made on 26th February 1847, when a train of two carriages went from Exeter to Turf and back, upon which occasion Mr Brunel said everything gave him full satisfaction."

 After several months the first revenue earning train ran on the system:

 On 18th August a goods train of eleven trucks, weighing 120 LT, travelled the 8+1/4 mi, Exeter to Starcross, in 15 minutes.
 On 8th September 1847, besides the usual service of trains hauled by locomotives, four extra ones commenced running, these being propelled by the atmospheric system.
 This was the first public use of the system on the South Devon Railway.
 Although the line was opened as far as Newton Abbot, between that station and Teignmouth locomotives were employed, but the piston carriage on the down train went on to Newton, where it was taken off with the superfluous carriages and placed on a convenient line to be attached to the up train when required, so that, on arriving at Teignmouth, where the locomotive was removed, the piston carriage started the train when the signal was given.

 Later writers assert different dates for these key events.
 Gregory, writing in 1982 says that the experimental first run to Turf was on 25 February 1847; and he says that it was on "16th August that the first atmospheric train reached [Teignmouth]".

 "Early in September a daily goods train was regularly transferred to atmospheric working and the great day when the public could sample it for the first time [i.e. the start of atmospheric passenger train operation] was Monday 13th September [1847]."

 "On 17th December ... some service trains were worked for the first time by this method as far as Newton ... and on 23rd February [1848] the changeover [to full atmospheric operation] was complete."